lerna/lerna/README.md

 $ lerna add <package>[@version] [--dev]
 ```

-Add local or remote `package` as dependency to packages in in the current Lerna repo.
+Add local or remote `package` as dependency to packages in the current Lerna repo.

 When run, this command will: